thevickypedia/expose/docs/_sources/README.md.txt

 The public DNS names for EC2 instances are long and messy.
 To avoid that, an `A` record can be added to the `route53` hosted zone.

+:warning: &nbsp; Requires an active hosted zone on `route53`.

 - **[Optional]** `DOMAIN`: If the domain name is registered using `route53`. *Example: `mywebsite.com`*
 - **[Optional]** `SUBDOMAIN`: Sub-domain that has to be added for the domain name. *Example: `tunnel.mywebsite.com`*